wadaniel/korali/source/modules/problem/bayesian/reference/README.rst

    p(d | \vartheta) = {d+r-1\choose d} p^r (1-p)^d

-where p is the success probability and r is the dispersion parameter.
+where :math:`p` is the success probability and :math:`r` is the dispersion parameter.